project-access/project-access.github.io/about.md

 <p align="justify">
-The <b> Arizona-Cfa-Catolica-Carnegie Exoplanet Spectroscopy Survey</b>, ACCESS, is a multi-institutional collaboration initiated in 2014 aimed at exploring the optical (0.35 – 1.0 μm) properties of exoplanet atmospheres using the technique of transmission spectroscopy.
+The <b> Arizona-Cfa-Catolica-Carnegie Exoplanet Spectroscopy Survey</b>, ACCESS, is a multi-institutional collaboration initiated in 2014 and aimed at exploring the optical (0.35 – 1.0 μm) properties of exoplanet atmospheres using the technique of transmission spectroscopy.
 </p>

 <p align="justify">To date, ACCESS has gathered over 40 transits using the IMACS multi-object
-spectrograph on the 6.5-m Magellan Baade Telescope at Las Campanas Observatory, which is allowing us to put interesting constrains on the nature of exoplanet atmospheres from super-Earths to hot-Jupiters.
+spectrograph on the 6.5-m Magellan Baade Telescope at Las Campanas Observatory, which is allowing us to put interesting constraints on the nature of exoplanet atmospheres from super-Earths to hot-Jupiters.
 </p>